iZac85/SecretSanta/README.md

         "PersonD": "+99123456789"
 }

-For the textmagic service to work, a file called settings.yaml must also be created which contains two field, 'username' and 'token'.
+For the Textmagic service to work, a file called settings.yaml must also be created which contains two field, 'username' and 'token'.